FlashDragons/FlashDragons/README.md

 - 👋 Hi, I’m @FlashDragons.
-I'm from China, you can call me '闪火龙' in Chinese.
+I'm from China.
 -   On most social software websites, my ID is '世界重构'.
 -   Just like my avatar, I really like Minecraft, which is also my biggest motivation for learning Java.
 -   Minecraft Java Edition ID: Flash_ Dragons, Bedrock Edition ID: FlashDragons.
 Perhaps one day you will encounter me on a certain server.